 For one of our clients, we use Fastlane on their iOS apps to provide simple, one-line builds and distribution either on the development machine or utilizing Azure Pipelines.
 Fastlane allows us to configure shared or environment-specific lanes and actions for each environment in our ecosystem.

-Utilizing Fastlane & Pipelines, we can build, run unit tests, and sign IPAs and publish these as artifacts which can be consumed by our deployment Pipelines to distribute to either TestFlight or the App Store.
+Utilizing Fastlane & Pipelines, we can build, run unit tests, sign IPAs and publish these as artifacts which our deployment Pipelines can consume to distribute to either TestFlight or the App Store.

 Version & build id increments are automated, and building, testing and distributing the clients’ apps via Fastlane and Azure Pipelines has shaved hours off of a manual approach.

 Thank you for taking the time to read this case study!
 We hope it provided valuable insights and inspiration for your own projects.
 If you enjoyed this content, be sure to check out our recent works for more case studies and blog posts on similar topics.
 Don’t forget to subscribe to our newsletter for the latest updates and exclusive content.

 Enabling BitLocker Encryption with Microsoft Intune February 15, 2024 In today’s data-driven world, safeguarding sensitive information is paramount, especially with the increase in remote work following the pandemic and the…